-Apple Arcade is the new gaming subscription service from Apple that lives in the App Store on your iPhone, iPad, Apple TV, and Mac devices.
+Apple Arcade is Apple's gaming subscription service that lives in the App Store on your iPhone, iPad, Apple TV, and Mac devices.
 For just a few dollars a month, you can enjoy over 180 games, with new ones being added every month.
 Best of all?
 No in-app purchases or any additional costs!
-Here's everything you need to know about how to get started with it and be sure to check out our best controllers for the iPhone because many of these games have controller support!
+Here's everything you need to know about how to get started with it.
+Be sure to check out our best controllers for the iPhone because many of these games have controller support!

 How to sign up for Apple Arcade